TuhRel/BlackJack/README.md

 # BlackJack

-Let's play a classic game of blackjack.
+A Python program that runs a game of blackjack and/or 21.
+The program uses typical casino rules for the gameplay.

+# What I Learned